msejaz/SCCMdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 ##  <a name="bkmk_install"></a> Install a distribution point
  You must designate a site system server as a distribution point before content can be made available to client computers.
 You can add the distribution point site role to a new site system server or add the site role to an existing site system server.

- When you install a new distribution point, you use an installation wizard that walks you through the available settings.
+ When you install a new distribution point, an installation wizard walks you through the available settings.
 Before you start, consider the following:

 -   You must have the following security permissions to create and configure a distribution point: